NEW: More than 200,000 early ballots cast in Arizona so far

 The Santorum campaign was quick to respond, with national communications director Hogan Gidley telling CNN that “for all of Ron Paul’s blustering about conservatism, the bottom line is that he’s been in Congress for decades and has not had a single accomplishment to forward the cause of conservatism.
 Not one.”

-The heightened rhetoric reflected mounting stakes in the campaign to choose a Republican nominee to face Obama in November.
+The heightened rhetoric reflected mounting stakes in the campaign to choose a Republican nominee to face Obama.

 Gallup’s daily tracking poll Monday showed Santorum leading Romney 36% to 26% among Republicans nationwide.
 The new numbers represented a six-point drop for Romney since last week, when the former Massachusetts governor was statistically tied with Santorum, who rose by five points in the same period.